insideout10/wordlift-plugin/src/main/readme.txt

 "Concepts" are just like tags but let you add structure to your information providing you and your visitors many ways to filter and visualize your content.

-We developed WordLift with love because we believe that your website deserve a special place in the Semantic Web.
+We developed WordLift with love because we believe that your website deserves a special place in the Semantic Web.

 WordLift reads your pages or blog posts, understands it, *enriches it* by querying the semantic web and tags them using a markup vocabulary that all major search providers (Google, Bing, Yahoo! and Yandex) recognise.